radegastdev/EffervescenceViewer/README.md

 ##### 2. vivacity and enthusiasm

 Effervescence or Effervescence Viewer (EV) is a client for Second Life and like metaverses.
-It is a fork and derivative work of the Singularity Viewer conducted by Siana Gearz; Singularity began in November 2010 by forking it from the Ascent Viewer, by Balseraph Software Group, which in turn was based upon source code modified from the Snowglobe source code released by Linden Lab.
+It is a fork and derivative work of the Singularity Viewer started by Siana Gearz; Singularity began in November 2010 by forking it from the Ascent Viewer, by Balseraph Software Group, which in turn was based upon source code modified from the Snowglobe source code released by Linden Lab.